 - Processes: Consider your team’s day-to-day processes and what’s essential to continue.
 What are the normal ways you share information, tasks and feedback?
 Can these be done when working remotely?
 Allow for trial-and-error.
 These processes can change and develop to best suit your team’s needs.

 - Support: Working remotely will bring challenges and cause disruptions to the daily working routine.
 It’s important that staff feel supported.
 Be flexible.
-Understand that not all staff may be able to work from home and may need to work from a local library or café.

 - Self-care: When working from home it is good to create a space between work and personal time, where possible.
 This could mean setting your working hours, working in a different room, putting your laptop away.
 Mind has released guidance on covid-19 and caring for your mental health during self-isolation.

 - Read this article for further advice on remote working.

 - GOV.UK: Guidance for social or community care and residential settings on COVID-19